westurner/dotfiles/index.rst

 dynamically typed, :ref:`C`-based third-generation programming language.

-Many of the Debian system management tools are or were originally written in Perl.
+Many of the :ref:`Debian` system management tools are or were originally written in Perl.

 .. index:: Python